RamitSharma991/Treads/README.md

 # Treads
-# A Fitness app with distance tracking
+# A Fitness app with distance tracking.

 <p align="center">